 Mild hybrid cars – the ultimate guide

 Hybrid cars have grown in popularity as a neat middle-ground between petrol or diesel and full electric.
-The 2035 switchover means hybrids will be destined to the same fate as other combustion engines.
-But, for now, they are still having their moment.
-If you’re looking to sell your car and go the hybrid route, then you may like to know about mild hybrid cars.
-‘What’s a mild hybrid car?’ we hear you ask — all will be revealed.
+The 2035 switchover means hybrids will eventually face the same fate as other combustion engines.

-Are mild hybrid cars the same as hybrids?
+Are mild hybrid cars the same as full hybrids?

 How does a mild hybrid car work?

-In terms of driving, a mild hybrid offers very little difference between a normal petrol or diesel car.
-In this sense, it’s more an evolution of a standard car than a reach for zero emissions.
-Mild hybrids, unlike electric cars, can be run in manual transmission.
-Ultimately, they offer the same driving experience people are used with the added power of a battery.
+In terms of driving, a mild hybrid feels very similar to a normal petrol or diesel car.
+It’s more an evolution of a standard car than a leap towards zero emissions.
+Mild hybrids, unlike electric cars, can be run with manual transmission.
+You get the same driving experience you’re used to, with the added support of a battery.

-Nonetheless, for drivers who aren’t quite ready for the electric switch, there are a few reasons to go mild hybrid:
+That said, for drivers who aren’t quite ready for the electric switch, there are some strong reasons to consider a mild hybrid:

 Lower emissions

 They’re not quite zero emission, but they’re better than traditional combustion engine cars without the added assistance of an electric battery.
-When coasting, the engine can switch off entirely and hand over to the battery to help reduce fuel consumption and, therefore, emissions.
+When coasting, braking, or idling, the engine can switch off entirely and hand over to the battery to reduce fuel consumption and emissions.
+Unlike a basic stop-start system, your climate control and other electrics keep running smoothly while the engine is off, so you won’t notice any disruption.

 The addition of a battery means less work for the engine, and that allows you to save fuel.
 The lower running costs on a mild hybrid also include lower road tax fees due to lower CO2 emissions.
 For those looking for driving experience they are used to while benefiting from electric car technology, a mild hybrid is a great choice.